schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

 #### loadPlugin()

 This method gets called when the plugin gets initialized upon Glyphs.app start.
-You put all your initialization code here, including the overwriting of attributes that describe the plugin, such as its menu name.
+You put all your initialization code here, including attributes that describe the plugin, such as its menu name.

 ```python
 	def loadPlugin(self):